Skip to content

 Disabling the NVIDIA Display Container will break the NVIDIA Control Panel and any other NVIDIA features until it is re-enabled.
 These scripts are aimed at users that have a stripped driver, and people that barely touch the NVIDIA Control Panel.

-These scripts allow you to toggle the 'NVIDIA Display Container LS' service, as it connects to a few NVIDIA IPs and uses a tiny bit of CPU usage.
-We only recommend using these if you want a very minimal configuration.
+These scripts allow you to toggle the 'NVIDIA Display Container LS' service, as it has some network activity and uses a tiny bit of CPU usage.

 Static IP